ainagari/ainagari.github.io/menu/publications.md

 #### 2024

 * **Aina Garí Soler**, Matthieu Labeau and Chloé Clavel (2024).
-[The Impact of Word Splitting on the Semantic Content of Contextualized Word Representations](https://arxiv.org/abs/2402.14616).
-To appear in Transactions of the Association for Computational Linguistics (TACL).
+[The Impact of Word Splitting on the Semantic Content of Contextualized Word Representations](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00647/120475/The-Impact-of-Word-Splitting-on-the-Semantic).
+In _Transactions of the Association for Computational Linguistics (TACL), 12 299–320_.

 #### 2023